pittpv/sepolia-auto-install/en/README.md

 ./install_sepolia.sh
 ````

-After installing the node, wait for full synchronization.
-Synchronization will be complete only when you see ✅ Execution synchronized when you request the synchronization status.
-In other cases, even if you see 100%, synchronization is not yet complete.
+After installing the node, wait for the full synchronization.
+The synchronization will be complete only when you see "✅ Execution synchronized" when you query the synchronization status.
+Otherwise, even if you see 100%, the synchronization is not yet complete.

 ## 📋 Main Menu